 When flags of states, cities, corporations or organizations are flown on the same flagpole with the flag of the United States, they are flown beneath the U.S. flag.
 The flag beneath may be the same size or smaller than the U.S. flag, but never larger.

 Displaying the U.S. Flag and Other Flags on Separate Flagpoles of the Same Height

-When the U.S. flag is flown with other flags on separate flagpoles that are all the same height, the flag code states that all other flags flown with the U.S flag should be flown to the flag’s own right, which is the position of honor.
-That simply means that the U.S. flag should always be placed on the left as it is most commonly observed (such as from the street or when facing a podium).
+When the U.S. flag is flown with other flags on separate flagpoles that are all the same height, the U.S. flag should always be placed on pole furthest to the left as it is most commonly observed (such as from the street or when facing a podium).
 The U.S. flag should be raised first and lowered last.

 Other flags being displayed may be the same size and flown at the same height, but never higher nor larger than the American flag.
 To the right of the U.S. flag is the next position of honor and would be any state flag(s) in alphabetical order, then corporate or organization flags.